OsamaBarakat09/Forecasting-Stock-Market-Movement-Using-Sentiment-Analysis/README.md

 This project addresses the challenge of quantifying and forecasting stock market movements through sentiment analysis of financial news, aiming to bridge the gap between market psychology and quantitative modeling.

 # Approach
-To address the complexity of linking financial sentiment to market behavior, I built an end-to-end pipeline that combines Natural Language Processing (NLP), machine learning, and financial data analysis. 🧠💹
-1️⃣ Data Acquisition
-The project begins with a large-scale scraping of real financial news from multiple reputable sources — including CNBC, Reuters, and CoinDesk — using Python’s requests, BeautifulSoup, and an intelligent retry mechanism for stable, automated data collection.
-Each article is timestamped and linked to the relevant stock ticker for accurate temporal alignment with market data.
-2️⃣ Text Preprocessing & Sentiment Extraction
-The raw text is cleaned and normalized through a structured NLP pipeline using NLTK and spaCy.
-This includes

-### 🔹 Approach
 To address the complexity of linking financial sentiment to market behavior, I built an **end-to-end pipeline** that combines **Natural Language Processing (NLP)**, **machine learning**, and **financial data analysis**. 🧠💹

 #### **1️⃣ Data Acquisition**